gracelang/language/standardPrelude/standard.md

     // like the above, except that it answers the result of applying action if there is no such index.

     indices -> Sequence⟦T⟧
+    keys -> Sequence⟦T⟧
-    // an object representing the range of indices of self (1..self.size)
+    // an object representing the range of indices of self (1..self.size).

     isEmpty -> Boolean
     // true if self is the empty string

     iterator -> Iterator⟦String⟧
     // an iterator over the characters of self

+    keysAndValuesDo(action:Block2⟦Number, String, Done⟧) -> Done
+    // applies action to two arguments for each character in self: the key (index) of the character,
+    // and the character itself.

     lastIndexOf (sub:String) -> Number
     // returns the rightmost index at which sub appears in self, or 0 if it is not there.